mohabhassan/NightFall/scripttests/maintt/tests/README.txt

 Feel free to add tests for all commands.
-Be sure to follow the same structe.
+Be sure to follow the same structure.
 If any bugs found, create an issue!